mercoglianoisidoro/cheatsheet/README.md

 Welcome.

-Here my notes about
+Here are just some notes about
-Cloud Architecture and some other cool tools/concepts.
+Cloud Architecture and affinity concepts.

-Working in progress.
+Work always in progress.

 [home link](https://mercoglianoisidoro.github.io/cheatsheet/)